pjdgallagher/pjdgallagher/_posts/2016-8-20-the-responsibility-of-empathy.md

 ---
 layout: post
-title: Etiam
+title: The Responsibility of Empathy
-description: Feugiat amet tempus
+description: With the power of empathy comes great responsibility.
 image: assets/images/pic06.jpg
 ---